 Tritik has just released Krush, an awesome freeware multi-effect (bitcrusher, clipper, and multi-mode filter) in VST and AU plugin formats for PC and Mac-based digital audio workstations.

-The amount of distortion, bitcrushing, and downsampling, as well as the filter’s cutoff frequency and resonance amount, can be modulated by an LFO with a choice of four different waveforms (sine wave, triangle, square, and noise).
-The LFO can run freely (0.01 Hz to 10 kHz), or in sync with the host program.
+The amount of distortion, bitcrushing, and downsampling, can be modulated by an LFO with a choice of four different waveforms (sine wave, triangle, square, and noise).
+The LFO can run freely (0.01 Hz to 10 kHz) or sync with the host program.

 More info: Krush (4.6 MB download size, ZIP archive, 32-bit & 64-bit VST/AU plugin format for Windows & Mac OS).

 Nice design and functionality!
 So, the “drive” is essentially a waveshaper / clipper?